 Even other cops in the department were saying that they needed to do what needed to be done to make things right.

-Where he's like, you know, you meet somebody, you meet enough, you live an interesting enough life, you meet plenty of cops in your day, and every now and again you find one who's just like, there but for the grace of God, go out.
+That cop reminds me so much of that Kyle Kinane bit where he's like, you know, you meet somebody, you meet enough, you live an interesting enough life, you meet plenty of cops in your day.

-So, oh man, that's great.
+So, oh, man, that's great.

-That cop just being like, hey man, sue the shit out of me!
+That cop just being like, hey, man, sue the shit out of me.

-And I'm driving along listening when I left to the 7 o 'clock news or whatever, and I'm listening, and they said that the governor, with the Speaker of the House, has ordered the arrest of over 80 members of the legislature.
+And I'm listening, and they said that the governor, when the Speaker of the House has ordered the arrest of over 80 members of the legislature.

 And I'm listening.